Skip to main content

 • The amount will now appear as a deposit in the blue deposit box - from there you can assign it to a future invoice or take other actions as needed.

-๐Ÿ’ก Top tip: If you are new to the deposit tracking feature, we recommend converting unallocated payments (or payments allocated to notes) to deposits using the steps above whenever you come across them in your patients' accounts, as well as adjusting your process going forward.
+๐Ÿ’ก Top tip: If you are new to the deposit tracking feature, we recommend converting all unallocated payments (or payments allocated to notes) to deposits using the steps above whenever you come across them in your patients' accounts, as well as adjusting your process going forward.
 This will make it easier to manage your existing deposits as well as any new deposits you take.
 You can also use the 'Patients' report to find patients with positive account balances, to speed up this process.

 How do I allocate a deposit to an outstanding invoice?